Dravex18/D2-Robotics-WRO2025/README.md

 - PID control strategy: Our robot relies on three operating modes:

   - Lateral PID (conventional): Maintains a transversal setpoint (x or y) relative to the circuit’s straight walls.
-It is used in straight sections to align with a predetermined wall and thus remain as straight as possible.

-  - Pursuit PID (Pure Pursuit): Follows predefined paths (curved trajectories), useful in 90° turns, transitions, and alignments before key zones.
-In the code: pursuit_pid with getPurePursuitAngleError() and adjustable lookahead_dist.
+In this context, the offset refers to the distance between the robot and the outer wall, which is kept stable to ensure straight-line motion.

+  - Pursuit PID (Pure Pursuit): Controls the angular error toward a target point on a curved trajectory.
+Here, the angular error corresponds to the inclination of the robot’s front relative to the reference line of the path, ensuring the robot anticipates and smooths turns.

   - Special mode (no lateral PID or pursuit): Used only for parking entry/exit or specific maneuvers, relying exclusively on heading + front IR sensors.

+> **Note 🔔**
+> Why 2 PIDs instead of 1?
+>   - Lateral PID controls the error with respect to a parallel straight line (keeping a stable lateral offset).
+>   - Pursuit PID controls the angular error toward a target point on a curved trajectory (anticipating and smoothing turns).
+>
+> A single “generic” PID tends to mix objectives (lateral vs. directional), degrading stability and response time, while forcing contradictory tuning.
+Keeping them separated ensures stability, clear gain assignment, and better performance.

 - Paths: